tommai78101/PokemonWalking/README.md

 If all bodes well, it's possible that this will become a Java port of the Pokémon 2nd generation games.
 Highly likely, but I don't want to get my hopes up too soon.

 It's still in very early stages of development.
 Possibly even earlier than "alpha". *Everything is done from scratch/by hand.
 Only the character design is mostly mimicked from the original Pokémon games.*

-*MILESTONE HAS REACHED, ALL PRIORITIES ARE SHIFTED TO LOW!* That means I won't be working on this as active as I used to be, but it is still in development.
-Note that it does not mimic the walking algorithm used in Pokémon R/B/Y games (1st generation games).
-I also no longer put new releases here at GitHub, due to the lack of showing downloads count.